 Sure, your interviewer should, theoretically, only see you from the waist up, but imagine how mortifying it would be if you had to stand up to retrieve something and were caught in your Hello Kitty boxer shorts?

 And it’s not just your own appearance that matters.
 It’s also the environment you’re in.
 Make sure there are no distracting pictures, roommates, or messy backgrounds that the interviewer can see.
-Best practice suggests picking a place with a neutral wall beyond you and informing any roommates prior to the interview not to disturb you during the allotted time.
+Best practice suggests picking a place with a neutral wall behind you and informing any roommates prior to the interview not to disturb you during the allotted time.

 5. Use Notes to Your Advantage